Ethra8/english-grows-new/README.md

 is unique.

-Attendance records are also generated for active learners when the class-session structure is created.
+Attendance records are also automatically generated for active learners when the class-session structure is created.

 ---

-#### Class Session Lifecycle
+### Class Session Lifecycle

 A `ClassSession` has its own lifecycle independently of the parent course.